ally-design-system/ally-design-system-starter-kit/README.md

     Navigate into your new site’s directory and start it up.

     ```shell
-    cd my-default-starter/
+    cd new-gatsby-site/
     gatsby develop
     ```

 1.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at `http://localhost:8000` or in Chrome at `http://127.0.0.1:8000`

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `new-gatsby-site` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in this Gatsby project.

     .
     ├── node_modules